elenasamuylova/drafts/llm_course/README.md

 ## Text statistics

-**Text statistics** are numerical descriptive metrics that capture properties of the generated output — such as its length.
-They are **reference-free**, meaning they can be computed without needing a ground truth response.
+Text statistics are numerical descriptive metrics that capture properties of the generated output — such as its length.
+They are reference-free, meaning they can be computed without needing a ground truth response.
 This makes them useful for lightweight monitoring in production.

 ### Text Length